zmois/topWines/README.md

 - clone repository: `git@github.com:zmois/topWines.git`
 - run the program: `go run main.go`
 - open the browser and go to [http://localhost:8080](http://localhost:8080)
-- On the main page use the Seacrh function to type the kind of wine you are looking for and then clicl Enter or press Submit.
+- On the main page use the Seacrh function to type the kind of wine you are looking for and then click Enter or press Submit.
 - The result of your search request will be printed out on the screen.
+**NOTE** Unfortunately only successful result will be printed out, in case when nothing is found the empty page is show.
+I am working on fixing this problem

 ## Requirements: